 Here's how to change your Android system accent color

 The release of Android 10 in 2019 included, among other things, a system-wide dark mode theme for the first time in the operating system’s history.
 However, that’s not all.
-You could also change the Android system accent color for the first time as well.
-This feature is still available and ready to use, even with newer Android 11 devices.
+You could also change the Android system accent color for the first time.
+This feature is still available and ready to use, even with some newer devices.

 What Android system accent colors are available?

 You will have eight colors to choose from when you enable this option.
 They are:

 - Device default (blue)